oicr-gsi/shesmu/docs/ops-guide.md

 to create purge or fetch shell commands, for use in scripts.
 The JIRA plugin also allows exporting searches to tickets; more details on that in the next section.

+## Saved Searches
+Shesmu's _Actions_ dashboard provides a way to sift through the actions that olives have generated.
+It can be useful to save these searches.
+By clicking the _Save Search_, the search will be saved in the browser.
+They can be shared by clicking the clipboard icon beside a saved search to copy the search and then using the _Add Search_ button on the dashboard and pasting in the text copied.
+The _Import Searches_ and _Export Searches_ can also be used to copy all searches and upload them to a different instance.

+To go beyond person-to-person sharing, the search filter JSON, created by either clicking the _Show Search_ button, can be saved to a file ending in `.search` in the Shesmu configuration directory.
+The name of the file will be used as the name of the search.

+It is not recommended to save searches that reference a particular olive source location.
+Every time the file is updated, the olive's hash will be updated and the filter will no longer match.
+The `hash` property in the filter can be changed to `null` to avoid this issue.
+Even if this were not the case, it is possible that the olive will move around in the script and the line and column that mark the start of each olive will change.

 ## Understanding Delegation
 Shesmu can use JIRA and custom searches to create delegation.
 A JIRA ticket can